top of page

 • LinkedIn

-He earned degrees magna cum laude in English Literature and Biochemistry from Rice University, where he was inducted into Phi Beta Kappa, and his medical degree from Baylor College of medicine, where he was inducted into Alpha Omega Alpha and the Gold Humanism Honor Society.
+Dr. Liao earned degrees magna cum laude in English Literature and Biochemistry from Rice University, where he was inducted into Phi Beta Kappa, and his medical degree cum laude from Baylor College of medicine, where he was inducted into Alpha Omega Alpha and the Gold Humanism Honor Society.
 Dr. Liao trained in internal medicine at Brigham & Women’s Hospital where he was also a Clinical Fellow in Medicine at Harvard Medical School and completed the Management and Leadership Track.
-He obtained his policy and evaluation training from the University of Pennsylvania, where he remains an Adjunct Senior Fellow at the Leonard Davis Institute of Health Economics in the Wharton School.
+He obtained his policy and evaluation training from the University of Pennsylvania.

 Dr. Liao has committed his career to improving health care payment and care delivery.
 He works on this mission in several ways, including delivery system redesign, scholarship, and policy evaluation.
 Prior to UTSW, he served as Associate Chair for Health Systems in the Department of Medicine and Enterprise Medical Director of Payment Strategy at the University of Washington, with an appointment in the Department of Health Systems and Population Health within the School of Public Health.
 In Washington, he founded a nationally recognized policy evaluation unit that became the formal evaluation partner for the Washington Health Care Authority, the largest purchaser of health care services in that state.
 In that work, Dr. Liao has conducted evaluations and analysis to inform decision-makers on health care issues including primary care delivery and telemedicine.